 With a large range of schooling styles and levels, and regulations which vary between the Dutch-, French-, and German-speaking communities, understanding the different types of schools in Belgium can be overwhelming at first.
-Most Belgian children are enrolled in free public schools or subsidized religious schools, but private education – including international schools – is also popular, especially among expats.
+While most Belgian children attend free public schools or subsidized religious schools, private education – including international schools – is also popular, especially among expats.

 The good news is, with so much choice, you are sure to find something that will suit your child’s needs, whether they are just starting their education or looking to complete internationally recognized secondary qualifications.

 This article provides an overview of the education system in Belgium and includes the following information:

 - Secondary education in Belgium

 - Support for children with special educational needs in Belgium

 - Educational support for expat students in Belgium

 Looking for a first-class international education for your child in the Brussels area?
 St. John's International School has been teaching expat children for over 50 years at their state-of-the-art learning facilities.
 They offer the complete IB program for students of all ages, ensuring your children have the best start in life whatever their background.